hidro-iri/Borinot/architecture/README.md

 ## Hardware

-The Borinot robot consists of a flying platform and an arm, and is supported by some external equipments such as the WIFI router, Optitrack and the base station or Laptop.
+The Borinot robot consists of a flying platform and an arm, and is supported by some external equipments such as the Radio controller, the WIFI router, Optitrack and the base station or Laptop.

 ![Borinot Hardware](../media/Borinot.Hardware.png)